-For a list of limitations on the use of MySQL on the Windows platform, see Section E.10.6, “Windows Platform Limitations”.
+For a list of limitations on the use of MySQL on the Windows platform, see Section 2.3.7, “Windows Platform Restrictions”.

 In addition to the MySQL Server package, you may need or want additional components to use MySQL with your application or development environment.
 These include, but are not limited to:

-MySQL for Windows is available in several distribution formats, detailed following.
+MySQL for Windows is available in several distribution formats, detailed here.
 Generally speaking, you should use MySQL Installer.
-It is simpler to use than the Zip file, and you need no additional tools to get MySQL up and running.
+It contains more features and MySQL products than the older MSI, is simpler to use than the compressed file, and you need no additional tools to get MySQL up and running.
 MySQL Installer automatically installs MySQL Server and additional MySQL products, creates an options file, starts the server, and enables you to create default user accounts.
-For more information on choosing a package, see Section 2.3.2, “Choosing An Installation Package”.
+For more information on choosing a package, see Section 2.3.2, “Choosing an Installation Package”.

 The source distribution format contains all the code and support files for building the executables using the Visual Studio compiler system.

 For instructions on building MySQL from source on Windows, see Section 2.8, “Installing MySQL from Source”.